desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### Grant

 In order to represent a fee grant granted to a user or user group, we will implement a custom `Grant` type.
-This will contain the `granter`, `grantee`, which is the interface to include user and user group, and what kind of `allowance` is granted to the grantee:
+This will contain a `granter` field, a `grantee` (an interface to represent either a user or user group), and what kind of `allowance` is granted to the grantee:

 ```protobuf
 message Grant {